originphp/website/source/docs/models.md

 ## Behaviors

 You can extend your models with behaviors and share these across models.
 Behaviors are similar to [components](/docs/controller/components) and you can find more information by seeing the [behaviors guide](/docs/model/behaviors).

+### Initializer Trait

+Models have the `InitializerTrait` enabled allow you to call an initialization method when a trait created.
+See the [InitializerTrait guide](/docs/initializer-trait) for more information.